A first step in reconciliation: Mayor recognizes Lincoln as ancestral lands of Otoe-Missouria tribe

-Mayor Leirion Gaylor Baird welcomed the roomful of guests, reading a proclamation making Wednesday Otoe-Missouria Day, an act of good faith and acknowledgement that the capital city sits on their ancestral lands.
+Mayor Leirion Gaylor Baird greeted the roomful of guests, reading a proclamation making Wednesday Otoe-Missouria Day, an act of good faith and acknowledgement that the Capital City sits on their ancestral lands.

 People are also reading…